-Definition.
+Defi nition.
 Locally Operational Address.
-An available address is said to be locally operational when its use is known to be possible locally: the interface is up, at least one default router (if applicable) that could be used to send a packet with this address as a source address is known to be reachable, and no other local information points to the address being unusable.
+An available address is said to be locally operational when its use is known to be possible locally: the interface is up, a default router (if needed) suitable for this address is known to be reachable, and no other local information points to the address being unusable.

-Locally operational addresses are discovered and monitored through mechanisms outside the protocol described here.
-These mechanisms include IPv6 Neighbor Discovery [3] and link layer specific mechanisms.
+Locally operational addresses are discovered and monitored through mechanisms outside the SHIM6 protocol.
+These mechanisms include Neighbor Unreachability Detection [RFC2461], and link layer specific mechanisms.